roy-ganz/toql/toql_guide/src/derive/introduction.md

 # The Toql Derive
-The recommended way to use Toql in your project is to use the Toql derive.
+The recommended way to map Toql fields onto Rust structs is to use the Toql derive.

 The derive builds a lot of code.
 This includes